HOW TO SURVIVE THE FOURTH TRIMESTER

 You won’t get extra brownie points for having done everything yourself so rope in some help where you can.

 Baby will be in a routine, you’ll be able to stop to have that coffee with friends and those skinny jeans will be back at the front of your wardrobe again.

 Every mother goes through this stage, we understand.

 Let me know if you have any other tips for surviving the 4th trimester, I would love to hear them.
-Comment below.